harrythegemini/GU-ANLY-580-FALL-2021/modules/module-2.md

 3. Understand matrix factorization using SVD, and be able to implement it numerically

-4. Understand the modeling approaches/assumptions behind LDA and NMF topic modeling techniques, and be able to apply them to topic extraction from raw text.
+4. Understand the modeling approaches/assumptions behind LSA, pLSA, LDA, and NMF topic modeling techniques, and be able to apply them to topic extraction from raw text.

 5. Understand and be able to recite the distributional hypothesis